jacobw328/Netflix-suggestions-app/developmentJournal.md

 #Journal Entry 4
 ###2/26/16
 ####Today for my 20% project I worked on completing my deliverable 1.
 My deliverable is to have all or most of the comedy vs drama test done for my personality test.
 I got all of it done along with a little bit of side content.
 I have 5 questions that all compare comedy vs drama.
 I also fixed all of my bugs so far and added different features to questions.
 Like if you don't understand a reference that was made you can say “idk” and another question will appear.
 I also started on the horror vs action section of the quiz and I have 3 questions so far.
 After a section of the quiz, you will be prompted with a question that tells you your results and asks if you would like to change it.
 This still has a little bit of bugs but I will fix it.

+#Journal Entry 5
+###3//16
+####Today I worked on my action vs horror section of my quiz.
+I got all of my questions done and revised a few that were already complete.
+I mainly worked on bugs throughout my whole program(I had a lot) and stuff like that.
+I realized that my comparison of the two topics of the quiz was wrong where as I just compared one vs the oother and had no alternatives or tie breakers.
+So I implemented tie breakers, alternatives, and I revised my section where you can change tho outcome if the user isnt satisfied.
+Another thing I did was break up my main method into sections for cleanliness and more control.
+I also made my nonsense response a different method so I can reuse them.